(Guest writer: Derek Reid)

 9. Don’t Expect to Make Millions

 If you are waiting for me to tell you how much of a success my game has become, later on, I’m just going to spoil the ending for you and say that 3-Shapes didn’t make me millions (surprise!).
 I did not expect to make millions off this game (it’s only my first) but I wanted to learn and do something I enjoyed – and I hit the ball out of the park with this one.

 When developing a game or app or anything in that matter, do it for fun.
 Not only will you get a better product, but you will also be more proud of that product, app, or whatever it eventually becomes.
 And it will be built for the right reasons, with the right focus.

 When I was building my app I expected to learn some code but in my journey, I learned a few other things that are just as valuable and no less important.
 At the very least, these lessons will probably make my next app-making process, and probably yours, a whole lot easier.

-Editor’s note: This is written for Hongkiat.com by Derek Reid.
-Derek loves running and programming, and hopes to run a video game development company or a cyber security company one day.
-His game 3-Shapes is available for download at the App Store.
+(This guest post is written by Derek Reid for Hongkiat.com.
+Derek loves running and programming and hopes to run a video game development company or a cybersecurity company one day.
+His game 3-Shapes is available for download at the App Store.)